Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 03.23.40 UTC
+- WIB: Minggu, 22 Desember 2024 04.20.35 UTC
-- WITA: Minggu, 22 Desember 2024 04.23.40 UTC
+- WITA: Minggu, 22 Desember 2024 05.20.35 UTC
-- WIT: Minggu, 22 Desember 2024 05.23.40 UTC
+- WIT: Minggu, 22 Desember 2024 06.20.35 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational